amusant/tpt39/PITCHME.md

 +++
 ### Principles

-- Provenance: Always verify and cite the source of Information. |
+- <span style="font-size:0.6em">Provenance: Always verify and cite the source of Information. |
-- Do not copy code from internet without understanding them. |
+- <span style="font-size:0.6em">Do not copy code from internet without understanding them. |

 ---